bioinformatics-group/TooT-SC/readme.md

 The models were trained using the training dataset =(all dataset - independent testset)

-### intermediate_files
+### intermediate_files and Compositions
-Contains the homology details needed to extract the features.
-Details of the  `Blast hits` for each sequence is found here.
+`intermediate_files` contains the homology details needed to extract the features.
+Details of the `Blast hits` for each sequence are found here.

-intermediate_files/Compostions: Contains the extracted `MSA_TPAAC` features of test set
+`Compostions` Contains the extracted `MSA_TPAAC` features of the test set

 ### db
 Contains the database to be used when performing BLAST.